wp-plugins/wp-old-post-date-remover/readme.txt

 == Frequently Asked Questions ==

+= What do I do if I install the plugin and it's not working? =

+I am active in patching the plugin to work for as many themes as possible.
+Please check out [The Plugin Site](http://benandjacq.com/wordpress-plugin-wp-old-post-date-remover/ "the plugin site")for some troubleshooting, and contact me on the support forums (where I will actively answer).

 = Can I customize the length of time the date shows? =

 Yes! as of version 2.0 you can now customize the length of time (in days) in the WP Old Post Date Remover settings page.